Make an aircraft poster

 - Glue sticks

-- Pictures of various aircraft
+- Pictures of various types of aircraft

 - Aircraft-related information sheets, leaflets, magazines